What is Air Separation?

 To help make sure you have your system maintenance under control, it is important that you have a trace oxygen analyzer that can accurately detect O2 in single digit ppm levels.
 If you know the oxygen level in your bulk fill gas, then it is easy to see if you are pulling in any atmospheric oxygen during the filling process.
 AMI’s trace oxygen analyzers are an excellent choice for monitoring gas quality in gas cylinder filling systems.

 How to safely work with inert gases?

 The inert gases produced by the Air Separation Industry are stored in cylinders, dewers or large bulk storage tanks.
-An unexpected leak in any of these containers can immediately displace the oxygen levels in the surrounding areas and drop it to unsafe levels.
+An unexpected leak in any of these containers or the associated process piping and valves can immediately displace the oxygen levels in the surrounding areas and drop it to unsafe levels.
 Any personnel in the immediate vicinity can become at risk for oxygen deprivation, which can begin as having difficulty breathing and then quickly worsen until possible asphyxiation or death.